vigneshv92/Natural-Language-Processing-Specialization/Natural Language Processing with Attention Models/README.md

 Interpret the math behind scaled dot product attention, causal attention, and multi-head attention Use articles and their summaries to create input features for training a text summarizer Build a Transformer decoder model (GPT-2)

+### Question Answering

+## Learning Objectives

+Gain intuition for how transfer learning works in the context of NLP Identify two approaches to transfer learning
+Discuss the evolution of language models from CBOW to T5 and Bert Fine-tune BERT on a dataset
+Implement context-based question answering with T5 Interpret the GLUE benchmark